 Using a VPN in Russia is incredibly simple.
 Just follow these steps:

 - Purchase a subscription to a reliable VPN service.
-(Our top choice is NordVPN with the 60% discount coupon.)
+(Our top choice is NordVPN with this 69% discount coupon.)

 - After you have a VPN subscription, download and install the VPN app on your device.